Pirates Deal With Jeff Francis Not Imminent

 Francis conducted a phone interview with the Montreal Gazette from his British Columbia home on Friday.
 Along with the Pirates, the 6’5″ lefty has received interest from the Yankees, Nats, Mets, and Rangers.

-“It’s exciting for people to read because they think there’s lots of things happening, but it’s not as fast-paced as it’s all made out to be.
+"“It’s exciting for people to read because they think there’s lots of things happening, but it’s not as fast-paced as it’s all made out to be.“Teams are interested, but that’s about it at this point.”"

 Francis is far from a sure thing.
 The Pirates game on August 5 might have been when the wheels came off for Francis in 2010.
 He came into Pittsburgh flying high with four nice starts under his belt against the Padres, Marlins, Phillies, and Cubs.
 The Bucs brought him back to earth getting nine hits, two homers, and five runs in five and two-thirds innings pitched.